OUR POLICIES

 • receiving coaching during play.

 2.4.
-The INSPIRE Squash Academy will collate the information relating to conduct offences and inform the offending player of the consequences.
+The Inspire Squash Academy will collate the information relating to conduct offences and inform the offending player of the consequences.

 3. Code of Conduct: Spectators, Parents and Guardians

 3.1.
-This section of the Code applies to all spectators, parents and guardians involved in squash at the INSPIRE Squash Academy.
+This section of the Code applies to all spectators, parents and guardians involved in squash at the Inspire Squash Academy.

 3.2.
 Although the emphasis of this part of the Code is on children, this part is not intended to be exclusive to their activity – it is recognised that spectators, parents and guardians will also be present at adult matches.